-For temples around Ubud, upon entering any sacred sites in Bali, you need to wear special sarongs to cover your half lower body parts.
+Upon entering any sacred sites in Bali for temples around Ubud, you need to wear special sarongs to cover your half lower body parts.
 Women on their period should not come along since they are taken as ‘indecent’ and might foul and mar the purity of the temple being visited.
 Try to visit Pura Taman Saraswati, Pura Gunung Lebah, Pura Dalem Agung Padangtegal, Pura Tirta Empul, Pura Gunung Kawi, and Pura Monkey Forest.
 They offer spectacular landscapes that make perfect postcard-worthy.

 The best walks around Ubud are along the streets of Ubud.
 A little gem deep in the Gianyar Regency, streets in Ubud are quite narrow and in their glory before the pandemic.
 It used to be packed with streetwalkers, cars, and two-wheeled vehicles passing by.
 Mostly one-way streets and can only fit 1 car.
 If you miss the turn, you cannot just stop and turn around easily.
 You need to follow through the way until you can make a proper u-turn (there’s a sign for this).
 Spaces of establishments in Ubud are relatively close as well.
 If you’re lucky enough, during the walkthrough your eyes might get refreshers of greenery in Ubud.
 Some of the famous walks in Ubud are Monkey forest street, Campuhan Ridge Walk, Jalan Subak Sok Wayah, Ubud Raya Street to Kajeng Rice Field.

 If we could give last pieces of advice on things to do during holiday in Ubud, try to visit their cafes, art museums, or galleries, and hang out with hives of yoga communities in Ubud.
+If you plan to visit Bali from India, we recommend you book a Bali tour package at Pickyourtrail.
+They will make your stay in Bali so memorable.
 Basically, explore Ubud as much as you can, get lost in Ubud, mingle with the humble locals, and respect their tradition.
 Take home some of the crafts curated by indie artists.
 Lastly, have a peaceful retreat at our Bali villas rental.
-Find your romantic stay in Ubud and nab awesome deals by our Bali Villas Management today by clicking here.
+Find your romantic stay in Ubud and nab awesome deals by our Bali Villas Management today!